-Listed below are the course numbers and descriptions for course being offered in Spring 2013.
+Listed below are the course numbers and descriptions for courses being offered in Fall 2014 & Spring 2015

 For detailed listings of course sections please see the full course schedule at http://www.UTA.edu/MyMav